 So, what can I give my dog for arthritis pain?

 Give a well-padded bed to your dog, away from cold and damp drafts.
 As well if possible, add ramps so that your dog can easily get into and out of his bed.
 Also, try to opt for non-skid flooring, wherever possible.

 Give your dog a good body massage every once in a while to help stimulate blood flow.
 You can also apply a warm compress over sore joints.
 Thereby, heat will help relieve aching joints.
 Use a hot water bottle or blanket for best results, but make sure the compress you are giving is not too hot—you don’t want them to get burned!

 3. Exercise Your Dog

-Allow your dog to exercise moderately every day to keep muscles active; however, be careful not to stress them too much.
-Too much exercise can lead to pain, whereas too little will make the arthritic condition of your dog worse.
+Allow your dog to exercise moderately every day to keep muscles active.
+However, be careful not to stress them too much.
+Over-exercising can lead to pain, whereas too little will make the arthritic condition of your dog worse.
 You can judge from the way they interact and move after exercise.

-For arthritic dogs, you can always begin with a nice slow warm-up, like a low-impact short walk.
+For arthritic dogs, you can begin with a slow warm-up, like a low-impact short walk.
 Gradually, allow them to move a bit faster once they’ve warmed up for a minute or two.

-Other popular exercise choices for arthritic dogs include swimming, leash walking, short hikes (go for trails with low inclines), and little indoor play sessions.
+Other popular exercise choices include swimming, leash walking, short hikes (go for trails with low inclines), and little indoor play sessions.
 After all, you want your pet to be happy and in shape.
-(The idea is to help them with mobility, not tire them out).
+The idea is to help them with mobility, not tire them out.